Bwuh21/eecs581-Group1MS/README.md

 ## Development Notes

 - The project uses vanilla JavaScript with no external dependencies
-- Grid layout is currently hardcoded as 8x8 in the HTML
-- Game class exists but methods are not yet implemented
 - CSS uses a simple grid layout with basic button styling

 ---